Humi-HR/php-structured-logger/README.md

 ## Additional Helpers

+### Test Logger

+This package contains a `TestLogger`.
+This logger is useful for checking that the correct values were logged.
+It should not be used in production because it doesn't store its log files anywhere.

+### Response Stasher

+This package contains a `ResponseStasher`.
+The response stasher should be one of the earliest middelware in the stack.
+It stashes the response in the service container for use after the request has completed.
+It can only be used with Laravel.

 ## Notes

 This logger will output JSON to a text file.
 It is not the logger's responsibility to send the contents of the text file somewhere useful.